netzerohero/MicrochessRP6502/README.md

 Queening pawns must be done manually by altering the game board image from the SBC monitor.
 Stop the game with 'Q', remove the queened pawn by entering CC in its location (see table above) and set your Queen at 0061 to this queened pawn.
-After adjustment, type '1000G<Enter>' to resume the game.
+After adjustment, restart the game.
 As only one Queen can be on the board at once, if you still have a Queen you must select some other captured piece and then move that as if it were a queen.
 The computer will also not autopromote its queened pawns, so you'll have to do that as well.